luislopez-dev/luislopez-dev/README.md

 ### Hello, I'm Luis Lopez

-A self-motivated software developer with proven and tested IT skills, I currently live in Guatemala and since 2019 I have been building my professional career as an IT specialist, I have worked with remote teams and distinguished myself for being a self-taught software developer, capable to communicate fluently in English and Spanish, experienced with Full Stack development, AWS, Linux Sysadmin and QA automation engineering.
-My tech skills as an IT specialist are as follows:
+A self-motivated software developer with proven and tested IT skills, I currently live in Guatemala and since 2019 I have been building my professional career as an IT specialist, I have worked with remote teams and stand out for being a self-taught software developer, capable to communicate fluently in English and Spanish, experienced with Full Stack development, AWS, Linux Sysadmin and QA automation engineering.

-* Development of REST & GraphQL APIs for mobile and web applications.
-* Fronted development with React.js and Vue.js
-* Google and third-party API integrations
-* Linux Sysadmin
-* Bash & Python scripting
-* Amazon web services
-* QA automation
-* DNS management
 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Luis-Rene-Lopez&langs_count=10)](https://github.com/anuraghazra/github-readme-stats)
 -->